A viable role of MOOCs in European HEIs – Vision & recommendations

 - 2019 Report “MOOC status in European HEIs – with special reference to opening up education for refugees”.

 In addition, 14 policy makers of regional and governmental bodies were interviewed about their educational policies in relation to the social dimension and how MOOCs can indeed contribute to this.
 These interviews also included questions related to possible intervention schemes at cross-institutional level to overcome possible barriers in MOOC provision or refugees and those (potentially) left behind.

-Interview results and the survey results are discussed in three different Â focus groups.
-The results of these interviews and focus groups are expected in December 2018
+Interview results and the survey results were discussed in three different focus groups.